-In Dürer’s the Adoration of the Magi the black figure is particularly celebrated.
-As the standing white King, the artist inserted his own profile into the painting.
-His gaze, in turn, directs us to the vanishing point in the middle of the black Magi’s chest.
-The black King stands isolated, the entirety of the right third of the painting his own; he becomes a bearing column.
-This work offers a fascinating mirror to the diffusion and importance of the black King.
-It highlights the positive side of the story, the curiosity and open mind towards blacks.
+Dürer’s Adoration builds on this tradition by celebrating the black figure.
+The artist inserted his own profile into the painting in the Magus standing at the center, but his gaze directs us to the vanishing point in the middle of the Black Magus’s chest.
+The lavishly dressed black figure stands alone, the entire right third of the painting his own; he becomes a bearing column.
+This work offers a fascinating window onto the diffusion of the Black Magus.
+The admiring depiction highlights the artist’s curiosity and open mind towards blacks.

-Source: Albrecht Dürer, Adoration of the Magi, Galleria degli Uffizi, Florence.
+Source: Albrecht Dürer, Adoration of the Magi (1504), Galleria degli Uffizi, Florence.

 Albrecht Dürer, Adoration of the Magi (1504) by Julia Alcamo is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at https://blackcentraleurope.com/who-we-are/.